outscale/simugreen/README.md

 ```
 ./platform_destroy.sh
 ```
-The script destroy ALL resources in the cloud.
+The script destroys ALL resources in the cloud.
-Than you can re-create it again.
+Then you can re-create it again.

 ## Connect to VMs by ssh:
 When the platform is up, you can connect to machines by SSH.
 To simplify this the scripts are created in the project root for all VMs.